 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.

 Their CEO is Dr. Xiaohua "Shawn" Qu.
 He is not only the CEO but also the founder of the company.
 If you have read my previous analyses, you would know that I like when the founder is also the CEO.
-In general that means that the CEO is more interested in growing the company than his own wallet.
+In general, that means that the CEO is more interested in growing the company than his own wallet.
 He has a BSc in applied physics from Tsinghua University in Beijing, a MSc in physics from the University of Manitoba and a PhD in material science from the University of Toronto.
 Prior to founding Canadian Solar, he worked on a solar power project at Ontario Power Generation.
-Once he founded Canadian Solar, he didn't expect it to be a multi-billion dollar company, he just wanted to work in a small company with renewables that he thought would be good for human beings, and he just wanted to be able to feed his family.
+Once he founded Canadian Solar, he didn't expect it to be a multi-billion-dollar company, he just wanted to work in a small company with renewables that he thought would be good for human beings, and he just wanted to be able to feed his family.
 It all changed though, as he won the contract for a solar device that would keep car batteries charged when vehicles were sitting at outdoor parking lots at Volkswagen's Mexican operation.
 He has shown his great management skills, as he navigated Canadian Solar through the issues that tailed the Financial Crisis, which resulted in cuts in European subsidies that ended pushing panel prices down and made both large and small players in the solar panel sector collapse.
 Dr. Qu is known to be very low key, modest, unassuming but extremely deliberate and very intelligent.
-It is said that his success hasn't changed him much but he himself has acknowledged that he has gotten less anxious about the business since he has delegated a lot of the day to day work to his management team.
+It is said that his success hasn't changed him much but he himself has acknowledged that he has gotten less anxious about the business since he has delegated a lot of the day-to-day work to his management team.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how to do it, you can read this post.

 I hope that you enjoyed my analysis.
-Unfortunately I cannot do a post of all the companies I analyze.
-I am available to copy but if you do your own trades, you can follow me instead or check out my portfolio every now and then.
+Unfortunately, I cannot do a post of all the companies I analyze.
+I am available to copy but if you do your own trades, you can follow me on Twitter instead, as I tweet when I buy or sell anything.

 Some of the greatest investors in the world believe in karma, and in order to receive, you will have to give (Warren Buffett and Mohnish Pabrai are great examples).
 If you appreciated my analysis and want to get some good karma, I would kindly ask you to donate a bit to Soi Dog.
 It is a great organization that operates a dog and cat shelter in Thailand, while they are also working towards ending the dog meat trade.
 You can donate to Soi Dog here.
 Every little you can spare will do a difference.
 You can also choose Soi Dog as you preferred organization at Amazon Smile, which I have done myself.
 Thank you.